miljanche/berzza/README.md

 # 1. Requirements

 The idea behind this project is to provide functonality of factorizing stock data and finding patterns in them.
-Data is collected from [YAHOO!
-Finance API](http://finance.yahoo.com).
-This api provides stock trade data for every company (that trades on NYSE - New York Stock Exchange), for a each trade day.
-Property used for calculations is Volume of traded stocks for day.

 Program workflow consists of several phases: